winduum/winduum-docs/docs/docs/icons.md

 # Icons

-It's recommended to use icons as svg's from [Heroicons](https://heroicons.com/)
+It's recommended to use icons as svg, such as [Heroicons](https://heroicons.com/)

 Winduum uses some of them internally via CSS like this